 Date of Authorship for this Version

 Kysar, Douglas A. and Ewing, Benjamin, "Prods and Pleas: Limited Government in an Era of Unlimited Harm" (2011).
 Faculty Scholarship Series.
-Paper 3848.
+3848.